mary-vo/my-google-and-yelp-places/README.md

 For a better idea of the project plan that details steps taken to complete the project, view [Project Plan Diagram](/Project%20plan%20diagram.png).

 # Background on the code
-First, I had to gather all my Google and Yelp data.
-These are stored under [data-files](data-files) directory.
+First, I gathered all my Google and Yelp data.
+These are stored under [source-data-files](source-data-files) directory.
 There are six total files ranging in csv, json, or html format.
+I left them in the original format they were provided to me.

 ## [source_dataframe.py](src/source_dataframe.py) <br />
 Purpose: Read all the data files into dataframes.